-Graduate: Bachelor of Science in Computer Science and Psychology
+Student: Bachelor of Science majoring in Psychology

 Applied Physics

 Applied Physics is designed for students with a strong interest in the application of physical theories to solve problems and a desire to undertake research.

 Students can choose from four sub-disciplines: Medical Physics and Imaging Technology, Nano and Materials Physics, Photonics, and Space Systems.
 Alternatively, they could select their own combination of a diverse range of courses.